Uberspace/lab/source/guide_gitlab.rst

 accounts for full functionality without crashes.
 The gitlab instance will need around 1,4GB RAM and the sidekiq instance with postgresql intalled will need around 750MB RAM.
 The sidekiq instance doesn't need to be dedicated solely to sidekiq.
-I chose to install gitlab runner in parallel for which I would have needed to create a second account anyways.
+For example a mediawiki installation fits into it, but anything leightweight will do, if you like to install anything alongside to sidekiq.
 Just be sure you can spare 5GB of disk space during the setup of sidekiq and around 2.5GB permanent disk space.

 The compilation of the assets most likely won't work on your uberspace host because the process uses more than the allowed RAM and gets automatically